dbernheisel/bernheisel.com/posts/20210618-guide-to-safe-ecto-migrations.md

 lock_timeout: false` or change the timeouts `use MyApp.Migration, lock_timeout:
 [up: "10s", down: "20s"]`.

-### Role `lock_timeout`
+### Role-level `lock_timeout`

-Alternatively, you can set the lock_timeout for the user in all commands:
+Alternatively, you can set a lock timeout for the user in all commands:

 ```sql
 ALTER ROLE myuser SET lock_timeout = '10s';
 ```

-[Ecto migration transaction callbacks]: https://hexdocs.pm/ecto_sql/Ecto.Migration.html#module-transaction-callbacks
+If you have a different user that runs migrations, this could be a good option for that migration-specific Postgres user.
+The trade-off is that Elixir developers won't see this timeout as they write migrations and explore the call stack, versus role settings in the database that developers don't usually monitor.

 ## Statement Timeout

 Another way to ensure safety is to configure your Postgres database to have statement timeouts.
-These timeouts will apply to all statements, including migrations.
+These timeouts will apply to all statements, including migrations and the locks they obtain.

 From Postgres docs: